 Grant Hervey

 Grant Hervey (1880-1933) was an author, poet, and journalist (and, occasionally, a white-collar criminal).
-He wrote for The Bulletin and had a short-lived column, “Cuts and Carvings”, in The Sunday Times (Perth).
-Hervey wrote a book of poetry, Australians Yet and Other Verses (1913), as well as a novel (the latter being published posthumously).
+He wrote for The Bulletin, and had a short-lived column, “Cuts and Carvings”, in The Sunday Times (Perth).
+Hervey produced a book of poetry, Australians Yet and Other Verses (1913), as well as a novel (the latter being published posthumously).

 Lucy Everett Homfray

 Lucy Everett Homfray (1873-1951) was an Australian poet and author.
-Many of her poems had a patriotic or religious bent.
-Although only a minor poet, she had a significant number of pieces published.
-Although Lucy Homfray never produced a literary piece which captured the general public’s attention, her efforts on the literary stage, especially her patriotic pieces, commend her to the Australian people.
+Many of her poems had a patriotic or religious aspect.
+Even though she was only a minor poet, Homfray had a significant number of pieces published.
+Although Lucy Homfray never produced a literary piece which captured the general public’s attention, her efforts on the literary scene, especially her patriotic pieces, commend her to the Australian people.

 Rex Ingamells